Swedish lawmakers debate joining NATO as attitudes change

 “Sweden needs formal security guarantees that come with membership in NATO,” Andersson said during a parliamentary debate, adding that the country was acting together with neighboring Finland.

 The debate is expected to be a formality as there is a clear majority of lawmakers in favor joining NATO.
-Sweden is expected to formally seek membership in the 30-member military alliance later Monday.
+The Swedish government is expected to announce its intention to seek membership in the 30-member military alliance later Monday.

 The move in Sweden, which has been outside military alliances since the Napoleonic Wars, came after Finland on Sunday announced that it, too, would seek to join NATO in the wake of Russia’s invasion of Ukraine on Feb.
 24.